 How do you know whether or not you have a solid case?

 As you can see, lawsuits against the government are complicated.
 They involve many regulations and procedures that must be followed to the letter.
-The Columbia car accident lawyers at Aaron Sachs and Associates advise you to refrain from filing any paperwork or taking any steps until you consult a lawyer.
+The Columbia car accident lawyers at Aaron Sachs & Associates, P.C. advise you to refrain from filing any paperwork or taking any steps until you consult a lawyer.
 Please call us today to discuss your car accident or wrongful death case.

 Attorney meetings by appointment only